Wes Schweitzer: Atlanta Falcons

-Schweitzer was drafted by the Atlanta Falcons in the sixth round (195th overall) in the 2016 NFL Draft.
+Schweitzer was drafted by the Atlanta Falcons in the sixth round (195th overall) in the 2016 NFL draft.
 Schweitzer signed a four-year contract with the Falcons on May 5.
 Schweitzer was named the Falcons' starting right guard to start the 2017 season, and ended up starting all 16 games.
 In 2018, Schweitzer was demoted to swing guard and backup center to start the season after losing the starting right guard spot to Brandon Fusco.
 He was named the starting left guard in Week 3 following a season-ending injury to Andy Levitre, and started 13 games there.

 Washington Football Team / Commanders

 On March 24, 2020, Schweitzer signed with the Washington Football Team, then known as the Redskins prior to a name change later that offseason.
-From Week 3 through 5, Schweitzer filled in as the starting right guard after Brandon Scherff suffered a injury in the Week 2 game against the Arizona Cardinals.
+From Week 3 through 5, Schweitzer filled in as the starting right guard after Brandon Scherff suffered an injury in the Week 2 game against the Arizona Cardinals.
 Starting Week 7 against the Dallas Cowboys, Schweitzer was made the starting left guard due to the poor performance of Wes Martin and Saahdiq Charles being placed on injured reserve.
 He played all 16 games of the regular season, starting 13 (three at right guard and ten at left guard).

 Schweitzer filled in for an injured Scherff as the starting right guard from Week 5 through 8 of the 2021 season.
 In the Week 11 win over the Carolina Panthers, he took over at center after Tyler Larsen left the game due to injury.
 The following week, Schweitzer started at center against the Seattle Seahawks but left the game after suffering an ankle injury and was subsequently placed on injured reserve.
 Schweitzer was placed on injured reserve on October 1, 2022.
 He was activated on December 3.

 New York Jets

 On March 16, 2023, Schweitzer signed a two-year contract with the New York Jets.
+He was placed on injured reserve on October 31, 2023.
+He was activated on December 2, but placed back on injured reserve a week later.

+Schweitzer suffered a hand injury in practice before Week 1 and was placed on injured reserve on September 7, 2024.
+He was activated on December 7.

+New England Patriots

+On March 17, 2025, Schweitzer signed a one-year contract with the New England Patriots.
+He officially retired from football on June 10.